This Tool Can’t Update Your PC to Windows 10 [FIXED]

 tool-cant-update-pc

-Upgrading to Windows 10 from Windows 7/8.1 is quite a simple task thanks to a utility provided by Microsoft.
+Upgrading to Windows 10 from Windows 7/8.1 is quite a simple task, thanks to a utility provided by Microsoft.
 With the Media Creation Tool, you can upgrade your system directly from the Windows UI or create a bootable installation media.

-As the matter of fact, this error can be displayed with this message We are not sure what happened but we are unable to run this tool on your PC.
+This error can be displayed with this message We are not sure what happened but we are unable to run this tool on your PC.
 This error usually means that your tool doesn’t have permission to operate.

 We dug deep and found a few possible solutions to your problem.
 Make sure to check them out and provide us with your feedback afterward.